Episode 3: The Simulator Audit

 - combined-fold PBO and DSR usage

 If you want to build in public credibly, this is how you do it.
-You show not just the performance chart, but the list of assumptions you found unsafe and the tests you added so they do not quietly come back.
+You show the assumption list beside the performance chart, but the list of assumptions you found unsafe and the tests you added so they do not quietly come back.

 What Did Not Work